-- Commercial-type vehicles with one or more of the following features:
+- Commercial-type vehicles (vans and pick-ups) with one or more of the following features:

-- an open back, or back which is separate to the main cab such as a closed cab pickup.
+- A back which is separate to the main cab, such as a closed cab pick-up

-- Single-axle trailers (any size but must not be modified)
+- Single axle trailers - two wheels (any size but must not be modified).

 Vehicles that do not require a permit

-Cars and 4x4s do not require a permit to access the household waste recycling sites.
+Cars and 4x4s do not require a permit to access the Recycling Centres.

 If you hire a van or pickup for seven days or less to dispose of your own household waste you do not require a permit.
 However, proof you live in West Sussex (driving licence or utility bill) and the hire vehicle documentation will be required.

-Vehicles that are not permitted access to a recycling site
+Vehicles that are not permitted access to a Recycling Centre

 3 How to use the permit

-Your permit must be clearly displayed so that it is visible to all recycling site staff.
-This will help staff distinguish between householders and businesses.
-If you forget your permit you will be unable to dispose of your waste.
+Your permit must be clearly displayed on the dashboard, or it can be shown to staff on your smartphone.
+If you are unable to show your permit, you will not be able to dispose of your waste.

-Staff may ask to see photographic proof, usually your driving licence, to confirm that you are a resident of West Sussex.
+Staff may ask to see photographic identification, usually your driving licence, to provide proof of residency in West Sussex.

-Please note that a permit provides permission to enter the site only and is not a permit to deposit waste which is subject to the site user guidelines, and any waste restrictions apply.
+Please note that a permit provides permission to enter the centre only and is not a permit to deposit waste.
+This is subject to the centre user guidelines, and any waste restrictions apply.
 Household construction and demolition waste is restricted to 200kg per visit.